okgrow/guides/processes/development/new-app-setup/README.md

 Since the shutdown of Kadira we have started to use [sentry.io](https://sentry.io) for error tracking and reporting.
 You can sign into sentry using single sign on with your work gmail account.

-Depending on the project you may create a new organaisation for the project or create a new project under the existing OK GROW! organaisation.
+Depending on the project you may create a new organisation for the project or create a new project under the existing OK GROW! organisation.
 The reason for creating a new org is mainly for billing purposes and managing users outside of OK GROW!.

-#### Steps to create a new organaisation:
+#### Steps to create a new organisation:
 1. Once logged in.
 Click the icon in the top left hand corner.
 2. Select "New Organization" and follow the prompts.
 3. You should now have an organisation and one project, you will now need to add anyone one the project to the organisation.